Polypodies & Hard Ferns

 and ribbed straps

-Common Hard Fern Blechnum spicant
+Common Hard Fern Struthiopteris spicant

-Native.
+(Blechnum spicant) Native.
 A rather rare species in East Anglia, preferring a wetter climate and acidic soils, but it occurs at a handful of locations in East Suffolk and on the acid heaths of west and north-east Norfolk.
 Spore-bearing fronds may be found late summer onward.
 A small species, with leaves growing to 20-60cm in length.
 Leaves are of two types, all being just once-pinnate, without pinnules.
 The outer leaves are sterile and arch outward, while the inner leaves are narrower, fertile (bearing the spores) and stand upright in the centre of the plant.

 Common Hard Fern Common Hard Fern Common Hard Fern Common Hard Fern